rock3125/pi/README.md

 read any file the interpreter can.
 Use `--bind '*'` to listen on every interface only on a network you trust.

-## piview — MCP server and web view
+## piview, MCP server and web view

 [piview/](piview) attaches to a running interpreter over that port and gives it two more faces: an MCP server, so an agent can query and edit the database with typed tools, and a web view of the same interpreter in the browser.
-The database stays shared — a clause typed at the prompt, one asserted by an agent, and the listing in the browser are all the same database.
+The database stays shared, a clause typed at the prompt, one asserted by an agent, and the listing in the browser are all the same database.

 The view opens light; the button beside *clear database* switches it to a dark